 Knowing how to pull off perfect roast marshmallows is a worthy life skill, and not as simple as it may sound.
-August 30 is National Toasted Marshmallow Day (and Labor Day—one of many prime s’mores making occasions during summer—is just around the corner), so it’s the perfect time to learn how to achieve roasted marshmallow perfection.
+Now that we’re in the heart of summer (as much s’mores season as it is ice cream season!), it’s high time to learn how to achieve roasted marshmallow perfection.

 There’s a lot to love about camping, but dessert might be near the top of the list, because sweet campfire treats means s’mores.
 The chocolate and graham crackers in the classic ooey gooey trio are both essential, but the sublimity of the miniature sandwich really hinges on the perfectly roasted marshmallow, which is both an art and a science.
 So how do you get that evenly golden-brown, crisp shell and warm, molten center?

 One of the key factors is patience—this is not an endeavor where shortcuts yield an acceptable result.
 Thrust your marshmallow directly into the flames and it will catch fire and carbonize.
 Hold it just above the flames and the same thing will probably happen, though it may take longer, and you may be lulled into a false sense of assurance before the gentle bubbling and browning flashes over into bitter black immolation.

 Allegedly, some people enjoy this style of charred marshmallow—cold, uncooked middle and all—but for the rest of us, a more measured approach is in order.
 Steps 3 and 4 are the most important, but it’s worth paying attention to all parts of the highly scientific process for the perfect bite.